Everything and more has already been written about journaling, so why this text?

-- You actually improve your writing.
-It’s an obvious fact that the more often you do something the more fluent you are at this thing.
-Writing is a skill and as such, it can be improved and polished.
+You improve your writing.
+It’s an indisputable fact – the more often you do something – the more fluent you get at it.
+Writing is a skill, and as such, it can be improved and polished.

 Who can do it?

-Well, everyone:) No matter if you’re 12 or 63 you can still find value in taking time to get to know yourself.
-No matter what stage of life you’re in, what your occupation is – you can try and use journaling as a great tool to navigating your own life.
+Well, everyone:) No matter if you’re 12 or 63, you can still find enormous value in getting to know yourself.
+No matter what stage of life you’re in, or what your occupation is – you can try and use journaling as a great tool for navigating your own life.

 How do you do it?

-- free writing – this one is one of my favs.
-As you keep writing whatever comes to your mind – be it about the day that passed or about something you’re trying to wrap your head around – your mind will surprise you.
+free writing – this one is one of my favs.
+You keep writing whatever comes to your mind – about the day that passed or about something you’re trying to wrap your head around.
+You’ll be so surprised with your mind.
 It will start grabbing some thoughts and reflections from your unconsciousness.
 And this is gold.
-When you write without judgement and without expecting anything – going back to this entry and reading it through may bring you more insight you could get just thinking about it repetitively.
+When you write without judgment and without expecting anything – going back to this entry and reading it may bring you more insight than you could get just by thinking about it repetitively.

-- brain dump – a theme word eg. “conflict” “relationship” “parenting” etc. – you simply put the word in the top, in the middle wherever you please and write down whatever comes to mind when you think about it.
+Brain dump – a theme word, e.g. “conflict,” “relationship,” “parenting,” etc. – you simply put the word at the top, in the middle wherever you please, and write down whatever comes to mind when you think about it.
 It may be words or short statements.
-You’ll be surprised what you can find;)
+It’s amazing what you can find;)

-- a letter to a younger self – this one’ huge.
+a letter to a younger self – this one’s huge.
 It is also about gratitude and appreciation, about embracing the way you were, the way you tried to get where you are now.